ArduPilot/ardupilot_wiki/common/source/docs/common-cameras-and-gimbals.rst

 -  :ref:`SToRM32 Gimbal Controller <common-storm32-gimbal>` — an inexpensive 2-axis or 3-axis brushless gimbal controller which responds to MAVLink commands (a richer format than PWM) over a serial interface
 -  :ref:`Tarot 2D Gimbal <common-tarot-gimbal>` — low cost 2-axis brushless gimbal

+Mount control and targeting is covered on the :ref:`common-mount-targeting` page.

 Cameras with MAVLink interfaces
 ===============================